Striped Christmas Bauble Crochet Pattern

 5. Repeat round 3.
 This round you will have 5 white slst.
 [42]

-Tighten the Magic Ring and weave in the yarn end from the beginning of the work. - Or just tuck the loose end inside the bauble with or without a knot. - I didn't make a knot, mine are fine as they are and are only used just for decoration.
+Tighten the Magic Ring and weave in the yarn end from the beginning of the work. - Or - if you dare try if it will work for you, just tuck the loose end inside the bauble with or without a knot. - I mostly don't make a knot, mine are fine as long as they are only used for decoration purpose.

 2nd Half of the Red Ball